Non-vanishing of Artin $L$-functions associated with $D_4$-quartic function fields ordered by conductor: Counting -quartic fields

 using orthogonality of characters.
-We remark that the sum is only over effective divisors $\mathcal{A}$, and this condition is implicit in all our sums.
+We recall that the sum is only over effective divisors $\mathcal{A}$, and this condition is implicit in all our sums.
 Factoring $\mathcal{B}$ from $\mathcal{A}$, we may rewrite the above as